brocksam/pyproprop/README.rst

     pip install pyproprop

-For more information, refer to the [installation documentation](https://pyproprop.readthedocs.io/en/latest/installation.html).
+For more information, refer to the `installation documentation <https://pyproprop.readthedocs.io/en/latest/installation.html>`_.

 Contribute
 ==========